Events

 Ash Seminar Room 225, Suite 200N, 124 Mount Auburn Street, Cambridge

-You are invited to a discussion with Ryan Streeter and Steve Goldsmith on the future of conservatism today as outlined in a recent paper, An Aspirational Path for American Conservatism.
-Ryan Streeter is the vice president for research and publications at University of Texas at Austin’s Civitas Institute and most recently served as director of domestic policy at the American Enterprise Institute.
-Goldsmith is the Derek Bok Professor of the Practice of Urban Policy at Harvard...
+Harvard ID holders are invited to a discussion with Ryan Streeter and Steve Goldsmith on the future of conservatism today as outlined in a recent paper, An Aspirational Path for American Conservatism.
+Ryan Streeter is the executive Director at the University of Texas at Austin’s Civitas Institute and most recently served as director of domestic policy at the American Enterprise Institute.
+Goldsmith is the Derek Bok Professor of the Practice of Urban Policy at Harvard Kennedy...

 Read more about An Aspirational Path for American Conservatism